American Turkish Society

-The American Turkish Society (ATS) is the oldest non-for-profit, apolitical organization based in America dedicated to building bridges between the United States and Turkey.
+The American Turkish Society (ATS) is the oldest non-for-profit, nonpartisan organization based in America dedicated to building bridges between the United States and Turkey.
 The Society hosts a broad spectrum of programming, including lectures, workshops, symposia, conferences, festivals, performances, and exhibitions that highlight topics of relevance to the Turkish-American community and help to promote Turkish arts and culture in the United States.